 5 Easy Space Crafts for the Under 5s

-Before Christmas we had the chance to go to the National Space Centre in Leicester (I’ll be posting a review of the centre soon) and to make the most of the day we have spent some time before and since on space related activities so we can talk about the solar system, the big bang, space travel and even aliens.
+Before Christmas we had the chance to go to the National Space Centre in Leicester (I’ll be posting a review of the centre soon).
+To make the most of the day we have spent some time before and since on space related activities and easy space crafts so we can talk about the solar system, the big bang, space travel and even aliens.

 1 Papier Mache Solar System – Red Ted Art

 A simple idea that leads to discussions about the relative sizes of the things that make up our solar system and what they are made of.

 A chance to show how the craters we can see on the moon were made and how different sizes and directions of impact affect the shape and depth of the crater.

 3 Lunar Landscape Sensory Play – Imagination Tree

 An opportunity to talk about what the astronauts might be doing on the moon or even what it might be like to live there while developing those all important fine motor skills (and who doesn’t need a recipe for moon dust!)